daytonaio/content/articles/20241219_Using_Phi-3_and_dot_NET_Development_in_Daytona.md

 ### 3. Set Up `setup.sh`

-Create a `setup.sh` file in the root of your project by running the command below on your terminal:
+Create a `setup.sh` file in your `.devcontainer` folder, by running the command below on your terminal:

 ```bash
 touch setup.sh